Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 - Your app sent a plain chat request to Bifrost

-- Bifrost spawned your
+- Bifrost spawned

 - Bifrost handed the result back to qwen3.5